monitisexchange/WHMCS/Readme.md

 Please, note that Monitis addon doesn’t automate Monitis Agent installation on your servers.

 #### Monitoring for web hosting clients
 Monitis addon makes possible to offer monitoring to your clients as a product or product addon.

+#### Products
-On _Monitis Addon > Products_ tab you will see all your products and configure available monitor types for the product.
+On _Monitis Addon > Products_ tab you will see all your products, you can mark the product as Monitoring product and configure available monitor types.
 When activating a product as Monitis monitoring, two new custom fields will be created for that product – URL/IP and Monitor Type.
 Information provided in these fields will be used for creation of monitor upon order activation.

+#### Product addons
+On _Monitis Addon > Addons_ tab you can mark product addon as Monitis monitoring and define monitor type.
+Product's Domain and Dedicated IP fields will be used to set up monitors.